caseymockbee97/Connect-Four/README.md

-# Casey Mockbee Portfolios
+# Casey Mockbee Portfolio

-- source code is available on my github.

-# Connect Four was initially a group project that I adapted my code from
+# Connect Four was initially a group project that I worked on.
+While working in the group I created my own version of the game.

-- Initial code is here "https://github.com/KenzieAcademy-Students/se-q1-connect-four-usimmons"
+- Group project code is here "https://github.com/KenzieAcademy-Students/se-q1-connect-four-usimmons"

+- Connect Four files in this repo are "connectFour.js, connectFour.css, connectFour.html"

-# Tower's of Hanoi was a partner project
+# Tower's of Hanoi was a partner project.

 - Source code is here "https://github.com/KenzieAcademy-Students/se-q1-tower-of-hanoi-caseymockbee97"

+- Towers of Hanoi files in this repo are "towersOfHanoi.js, towersOfHanoi.css, towersOfHanoi.html"

-# Maze was an individual project
+# Maze was an individual project.

--Source code is here "https://github.com/KenzieAcademy-Students/se-q1-maze-caseymockbee97"
+- Source code is here "https://github.com/KenzieAcademy-Students/se-q1-maze-caseymockbee97"

+- Maze files in this repo are "maze.js, maze.css, maze.html"